 Supports wellness and the healing process by providing patients, families, and others with information and treatment options, emotional support, and community resources.
-In addition to access to information resources, the Cancer Resource Center hosts a variety of free support groups, exercise classes, and workshops.
+The Cancer Resource Center hosts a variety of free support groups, exercise classes, and workshops.

 An award-winning program, in which individuals coping with life-threatening illness are given an opportunity to express their feelings and experiences through art workshops, visits at the bedside, and individual attention.